Nandan108/dto-toolkit/docs/DtoLifecycle.md

 If the DTO implements `NormalizesInboundInterface`, all `#[CastTo(...)]` attributes before #[Outbound] are applied.

-This phase:
+For properties marked as *`filled`*, this phase:
-- Transforms raw values into the appropriate internal types
+- Applies method-based or class-based casters (like `#[CastTo\Floating]`)
-- Uses method-based or class-based casters (like `#[CastTo\Floating]`)
+- Transforms raw values of  into the appropriate internal types ⚠️ This means that the types of public properties must also allow post-transformation value types to be stored.

 Only properties marked as filled will be normalized unless future features (e.g., `#[AlwaysCast]`) are added.